Guide to essential oils

 The properties, information and methods of use below are quotes from reference books or websites on aromatherapy, hydrolatherapy and phytotherapy.
 This general information is provided for informative purposes only and in no way constitutes medical guidance.
 Under no circumstances can this information be used as a substitute for a medical diagnosis, consultation or follow-up, nor can it incur our liability.
 We recommend that you consult the guide to essential oils before using them, so that you are aware of any precautions that need to be taken.
 If in doubt, consult a doctor before using essential oils.

-Eucalyptus globulus essential oil is traditionally used for: Bronchitis, the flu, immunity (stimulating the bodyʹ), laryngitis, pharyngitis, colds, blocked nose, runny nose, sinusitis, chesty cough, etc.
+Eucalyptus globulus essential oil is traditionally used for: Bronchitis, flu, laryngitis, pharyngitis, cold, stuffy nose, runny nose, sinusitis, productive cough

 Health